philong192001/Win-Hurricane/README.md

 ASP.NET Core version: 3.1 (has updated to .Net 5).

-Identiry EntityFrameworkCore version: 3.1.9 (has updated to version 5.0).
+Identity EntityFrameworkCore version: 3.1.9 (has updated to version 5.0).

 Microsoft SQL Server 2019.